By Crystal Adkins | Published | No Comments

 Isaac completely changed his kitchen with paint, old barn wood, and chicken wire!
 It’s an amazing mobile home kitchen transformation!
 Of course, Isaac’s home is amazing inside and out – here’s a peek of his exterior, complete with rustic shutters.
 You can learn more about his cedar fencing shutter project here.

-Thanks so much for reading Mobile Home Living!
+Thanks so much for reading Mobile and Manufactured Home Living!